 What Types Of Featured Snippets Are There?

-Featured Snippets come in different structures depending on the type of content on the webpage it is taking the answer from and also on the type of search query the user is performing.
+Featured Snippets come in different formats depending on the type of content on the webpage the answer is taken from and also on the type of search query the user is performing.

 Featured Snippet Examples

 The paragraph snippet can be displayed with or without an image.
-Snippets of this type are taken from all types of websites including authoritative sites Wikipedia. however.
-This doesn’t mean you don’t stand a chance at claiming it that position.
+Snippets of this type are taken from all types of websites including authoritative sites like Wikipedia.
+However, this doesn’t mean you don’t stand a chance at claiming it that position.